vokimon/markdown-customblocks/README.md

-# Custom blocks
+# Custom blocks for Markdown

 A [Python-Markdown] extension to define custom block types using an uniform, parametrizable and nestable syntax.

 [Python-Markdown]: https://python-markdown.github.io/

-> **This extension is still in its first development stages.**
+> **This extension is still in its early development stages.**
 > It is a proposal open to debate.
 > While the debate goes on, the marks and the extension API could not be stable.

-This is a markdown extension to simplify the use and definition of new types of blocks, by means of a common syntax.
+This markdown extension simplifies the definition and use of new types of blocks, by means of a common syntax for them.
 It defines a common way of specify the type of the block, the parameters and the content and deals with the parsing part.
-Block types are defined by a function taking the parameters and the content and generating the resulting html.
+Block types can be defined by a function taking the parameters and the content and generating the resulting html.

-This way is very easy to define your own block types or even redefine existing ones to suit your needs.

 It also provides several useful examples of blocks types: